lootup-team/nestjs-common/README.md

 # Extra Configuration

-## Anonymizing Logs
+## Obfuscating Logs

-This library comes equipped with a built-in `anonymizer` designed to obfuscate sensitive keys in logs automatically.
-Should you require additional keys to be obfuscated, or if you prefer to implement a custom `anonymizer`, you can easily extend the functionality by providing your own `anonymizer` or keys to the `configureLogger` handler.
+This library comes equipped with a built-in `obfuscator` designed to obfuscate any sensitive keys detected in logs automatically.
+Should you require additional keys to be obfuscated, or if you prefer to implement a custom `obfuscator`, you can easily extend the functionality by providing your own `obfuscator` or keys to the `CommonModule`.

 By leveraging this feature, you can safeguard sensitive information within your logs, ensuring compliance with privacy regulations and bolstering the security of your application's logging system.

-## Ignoring Routes for Inspection
+## Ignoring Routes from Inspection

-Configuring specific routes to be excluded from inbound inspection is particularly useful for health checks or heavy endpoints.
+Configuring specific routes to be excluded from inspection is particularly useful for health checks or heavy endpoints.
 Wildcards are supported in the configurations, allowing for flexible route matching.

 ### Wildcard usage: